How to Bake Sockeye Salmon at High Heat

 Bake the wild salmon

 Place in preheated 500 ℉ oven on the middle shelf.
-While your wild salmon filet bakes for about six minutes, fix a salad or veggies to accompany this amazingly aromatic meal.
+While your wild salmon filet bakes for five or six minutes, fix a salad or veggies to accompany this amazingly aromatic meal.
 You’ll probably also want a slice of your favorite bread to sop up that tantalizing sauce.

 Time’s up.
 Fish on!